openthread/ot-docs/site/en/reference/cli/concepts/srp.md

 1. `srp server enable` enables the SRP server once you have created the Thread network.

-1. `srp client host name` sets the client host name when the host is not registered with the server.
+1. `srp client host name` sets the host name to be used by the client.

 1. `srp client host address (set)` either enables auto host client address mode or explicitly sets the list of host client addresses.